Skip to main content

 Adults

-If you have children and are eligible for public assistance programs, such as Supplemental Nutrition Assistant Program (food stamps), WIC, Head Start, or have children who get free and reduced lunch, for EFNEP adult programming near you.
+If you have children and are eligible for public assistance programs, such as Supplemental Nutrition Assistance Program (food stamps), WIC, Head Start, or have children who get free and reduced lunch.

 Youth